Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

 5. Not Wiping the Brush

-1. Use a clean tissue.
-Just a gentle swipe along all side of the wand will suffice.
+- Use a clean tissue.
+Just a gentle swipe along all sides of the wand will suffice.
 This is the most sanitary way to wipe the mascara wand.

-2. The back of your hand.
-Not personally fond of this method because of how quickly our hands get dirty with microbes but if you prefer this method be sure to wash your hands thoroughly with soap and warm water before using this method.
+- The back of your hand.
+Not personally fond of this method because of how quickly our hands get dirty with microbes, but if you prefer this method, be sure to wash your hands thoroughly with soap and warm water beforehand.

-3. Use the top of the tube.
+- Use the top of the tube.
 Again, not fond of this method.
 Sure, we all want to save money but this method tends to expose the entire mascara tube to potential bacteria growth.
-You aren’t really saving money if you pay for a doctor visit and eye medication for an infection.
+You aren’t really saving money if you pay for a doctor's visit and eye medication for an infection.

 6. Not Applying Mascara Properly